 Welcome to the website of Scotland’s Football Monitor.

-What we can promise is that every penny you donate will be invested in building and growing the new Independent Sports Monitor
+What we can promise is that every penny you donate will be invested in building and growing the new Sports & Football Monitor

 SFM is an online community drawn from fans of all Scottish Football clubs.
 Its overriding goal is to see sporting integrity restored to paramountcy in Scottish Football.
 To help achieve that SFM will ask the questions that the mainstream media consistently fail to ask of the authorities, who in turn consistently fail to govern the sport in accordance with their own rules.